Community Work Skills

 - are ineligible for Australian Government employment services or assistance, or

 - require complementary services because they have significant barriers to learning and employment, or

 - have accessed Australian Government services for more than six months and remain unemployed.

 Community Work Skills funds community-based training projects, with participants enrolled in training delivered in a community-based setting and provided with tailored support to complete their training and transition into work.
 The delivery of training and assessment services for these projects are funded through the

 Community-based not-for-profit organisations can apply.
 The training and assessment services component of the funded project must be delivered by an RTO that is a Queensland Government approved PQS.
 More information is detailed in the

-Community Work Skills page in the For community organisations section of this site for more details information, including the program guidelines.
+Community Work Skills page in the for community organisations section of this site for more detailed information, including the program guidelines.